-Large, luxurious suites feature comfortable bedding, large bathrooms equipped with full-sized bathtubs, panoramic windows showcasing the gorgeous views along the banks of the Nile as well as private terraces where passengers can enjoy sunrise or sunset from the comfort of their own room.
+The large, luxurious suites feature comfortable bedding.
+The large bathrooms are equipped with full-sized bathtubs and panoramic windows showcasing the gorgeous views along the banks of the Nile.
+It also has private terraces where passengers can enjoy sunrise or sunset from the comfort of their own room.

 Delectable Dining Onboard

 The food on the ship will definitely be the best you’ve had in Aswan, and possibly the best you’ll experience in all of Egypt!

 - Main Dining Room – daily breakfast and lunch buffets as well as à la carte dinners

 - Sun Deck Bar & BBQ – barbecue specialties and delicious cocktails while overlooking panoramic views of the Nile – the perfect place to spend an afternoon!